By Steve Smethurst

 “As Professor Hirsch has identified, we’re also seeing research that families are staying in larger family homes than they would have ordinarily done as they’re expecting to provide for one or more of their children for a longer period.

-“Home insurance is something else that needs to be reassessed – if your children move back in with all their laptops, phones and jewellery, you’ll need to ensure you’ve updated your home-insurance policy accordingly.”
+“Home insurance needs to be reassessed – if your children move back in with all their laptops, phones and jewellery, you’ll need to ensure you’ve updated your home-insurance policy accordingly.”

 A silver lining